-&lt;sup>4 The calculations for the UK are based on the Nationwide house price index.
+5 The calculations for the UK are based on the Nationwide house price index.
 The nominal index is deflated by the retail price index that excludes mortgage interest payments in order to obtain a real price index.
 The troughs of the cycle were in 1982 and 1995, the peak was in 1989.
-The figures for Los Angeles are taken from Glaeser et al. (2008) who investigate the cyclical behaviour of 79 metro areas in the US.
-Real prices in Los Angeles rose between 1984 and 1989 and declined between 1990 and 1994.
+The figures for LA are taken from Glaeser et al. (2008) who investigate the cyclical behaviour of 79 metro areas in the US.
+Real prices in LA rose between 1984 and 1989 and declined between 1990 and 1994.
+One caveat with this comparison is that the two price index series were derived from different methodologies.
+The Nationwide index is based on a hedonic model, whereas

-planning system impacts house prices is not far-fetched.
+In this paper we set out to explore the causal impact of various types of long-run supply constraints on house prices in England.
+Our main focus is on how regulatory constraints affect the sensitivity of house prices to changes in demand.
+The proposition that the English planning system impacts house prices is not far-fetched.
 The planning system is widely viewed as inflexible.
 Historically, it ignored market signals and has failed adequately to cope with changing socio-economic conditions.
 This rigid supply regime has been suggested - but not tested - to be an important cause of England's excessively high level and volatility of house prices.